gulbeneser/test2/README.md

 which runs daily and commits any new JSON files, downloaded images and generated sitemap.
 Each commit triggers a new Netlify deploy, so the static site is rebuilt automatically.

+## Admin panel

+`urunler/admin.html` provides a basic admin panel.
+Sign in with the hard coded credentials `admin` / `serakinci123`.
+From there you can edit product descriptions or add missing brand names.
+Buttons allow downloading updated `detay-product.json` and `brands.json` files for uploading back to the server.
+The panel can also generate product descriptions via Google Gemini using the same API key as the site.

 ## Project structure